Particle reconstruction of volumetric particle image velocimetry with strategy of machine learning: Principle of particle reconstruction with machine learning

-\subsubsection{Architecture of AI-PR}
+\subsection{Architecture of AI-PR}

-Given the definition of a \emph{convolutional layer} above as the building block, the architecture of convolutional neural network is illustrated in Fig. \ref{fig:1}.
-Two major steps are processed to achieve the final particle field.
-The first step calculates a three-dimensional initial particle field ($\mathbf{E}_{\textrm{MLOS}}$) from multiple two-dimensional particle images by camera imaging, which is the same as traditional PR algorithms, while MLOS method has been noticed as a very good initial guess of particle field.
-The second step uses a convolutional neural network to learn the three-dimensional particle field with given input as the initial guess of particle field.

-The deep convolutional neural network with 12 layers was built to learn the 3D particle field.
-The input and output were both 64$\times$64$\times$32$\times$1.
-The activation function of the last layer was Sigmoid function, while the other layers used ReLU function.
-Except the input layer and the output layers, all the rest layers were sizes of 64$\times$64$\times$32$\times$16 with the Batch normalization method \cite[]{Ioffe2015batch} adopted on these layers.
-The convolution kernel of the input layer was size of 3$\times$3$\times$3$\times$1, while the other layers had size of kernel as 3$\times$3$\times$3$\times$16.

-In real experiments, it is often impossible to obtain exact locations and intensity distribution of particles from measurement.
-Hence, synthetic particle field was employed as training and testing data.
-The synthetic particle fields and their images were generated following typical way that has been widely used for testing PR algorithms.
+Unlike traditional MART-based methods which don't require any data, the framework of AI-PR depends on \emph{data}: a particle field $f$ and the corresponding 2D images projected on the cameras.
+However, in real experiments, it is often impossible to obtain $f$, i.e., the exact locations and intensity distribution of particles from a measurement.
+Hence, synthetic random particle field with resolution as $256 \times 256\times 128$ is employed as training and testing data.
+The synthetic particle fields and their images are generated following a typical way that has been widely used for testing PR algorithms.
 Details can be found in \cite{WangHP2016} and \cite{Ye15}.
 Four projections of particle fields were calculated from given mapping functions to simulate camera imaging.
 The initial MLOS field was then computed and prepared as input for the aforementioned 3D CNN.